 Durable / Long-lasting

 Artificial grass is incredibly durable and has a flat surface on which children and pets can play.
 Because it is so durable and because there are not uneven patches of grass, this type of yard will last significantly longer than natural grass.
 Although patches may occur over time due to wear and tear, the yard will generally last for a long time before needing repair or replacement.

 Homeowners love that they do not have to water their yard in order for it to look its best.
+Not only is this good financially (lower water bills), it’s good for water conservation.
 This means that after the initial expense of having artificial grass installed at your home, you will not have to pay for weekly upkeep to keep it looking green.

 There are fewer preservation costs associated with artificial grass than there are with real grass.
 Unlike a natural yard in which you have to mow, fertilize, weed eats, and spray pesticides on a regular basis to keep it looking its best, artificial grass does not need all of this extra care.
 It may, from time to time, require refilling, vacuuming, and mild repairs, but these are significantly less expensive upkeep options over traditional lawn care.

 Because artificial grass will not be ruined easily due to its durability, it can be played on, no matter the weather conditions.
 Unlike traditional lawns that can be easily torn up when it is wet outside, artificial grass can be played on all year long.